time-planer/Web-Client/docs/OnePage.md

 # One Page Framework
-This frameworks enables HTML reusing and using it as JavaFX
+This framework enables HTML reusing and using it as JavaFX
 ## Getting Started
 ### Structure
-This is the file structure present at all time in my tutorial.
+This is the file structure present at all time in my tutorial.<br>
-You can use your own one for sure
+You can use your own one for sure.
 ```
  project
  |--- components